 - 1. Transfer from a class or school as permitted by law - 2.
 Parent/guardian conference - 3.
 Education regarding the impact of the conduct on others - 4.
-Positive behavior support - 5.
-Referral to a student success team - 6.
-Denial of participation in extracurricular or co-curricular activities or other privileges as permitted by law - 7.
-Disciplinary action, such as suspension or expulsion, as permitted by law
+Positive behavior support - Referral to a student success team - 6.
+Denial of participation in extracurricular or co-curricular activities or other privileges as

+7. Disciplinary action, such as suspension or expulsion, as permitted by law